 The Skidi lineage of the American Pawnee Indian tribe are known to have had a complex religion of which astronomy was a large part.
 Their obsession with the night sky went so far as to design their lodges and villages with astronomy in mind.

 In the bottommost corner of the village was a shrine to a special star and in the west was another shrine to a second important star.
 The doors of the lodges always faced east to the rising stars and the Sun, and four posts representing the four important directions (northwest, northeast, southwest, and southeast) were used to hold up the lodge.
 The domed roof of their dwellings represented the sky.
 Part of their creation myth says that Mars, the red morning star warrior, mated with Venus, the female evening star being, to produce the first humans.
-Wayne comments that it is quite an interesting thing that they mention Mars here.
+I must say that it is quite an interesting thing that they mention Mars here.
 Scholars have commented that to the Pawnee, the solstices were not that important to them although they like other ancient civilizations measured the seasons purly for planting and harvesting.

 All their ancient records show an obsession with the Pleiades and they instead worshipped a star that appears to be located near the Pleiades star cluster.